NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 Fewer developers and users, less testing — significantly more broken packages

+If a package update breaks a previously working package on that platform, update author should check if some easy fix follows from the build logs or is mentioned in the upstream bugtracker.

 * `aarch64-linux`, `gcc`+`glibc`

+A team @NixOS/aarch64-maintainers shall be created to include people who understand the platform and use it.

+If there is a complicated problem on this platform when updating a package that was previously built succesfully on macOS, @NixOS/aarch64-maintainers team should be informed.

 * `x86_64-darwin`, `clang`+Darwin/macOS

+If there is a complicated problem on this platform when updating a package that was previously built succesfully on macOS, @NixOS/darwin-maintainers team should be informed.

 ### Tier 2-ε